Search

 Yes.

-I think I have.
-As I said before, the set in the Nollywood film was more relaxed.
-The producers and the crew were definitely more chill, a little bit chattier and laughing at the funny bits and things like that.
-It just wouldn’t happen here … like I go off into the distance and the director says, “cut,” and I’m just walking off into the mountains.
+I think I already have.
+As I said before, the set in Nollywood was more relaxed.
+The producers and the crew were definitely more chilled, a little bit chattier and were laughing at the funny bits and things like that.
+It just wouldn’t happen here.
+They’d be fired if they kept making sounds during takes.

-Out here, you just have to learn to be more relaxed.
+In Nigeria I had to learn to be more relaxed.
 It’s quite a good lesson really, to learn to be more flexible and not have everything handed to you on a plate.
-You have to work a bit harder.
-Be more flexible.
+You have to work a bit harder and adapt the way you work.

 So you’re saying that in Nigeria, flexibility in filmmaking is a big thing.
 You have the liberty to improvise.
 Is that what you’re saying?

-Yeah.
-Most of the scripts were quite last minute, sometimes, really.
-With “Osuofia in London,” there was really a massive script that came out like the day before the really big scene in the hospital, and I don’t think they were that fussy about it being done exactly: It was kind of the gist of how they wanted you to be behaving; again, I only have that film to go on, and it did really seem Nkem was improvising a lot all the time.
-I got the impression he was telling his own jokes, and, you know, a lot of both.
+Yes, most of the scripts were quite last minute really.
+With “Osuofia in London,” there was a massive section of dialogue that came the day before the really big scene in the hospital, and I don’t think they were that fussy about it being done exactly as written.
+It was more about the how they wanted you to be behaving but again, I only have that film to go on and it did seem Nkem was improvising a lot all the time.
+I got the impression he was making up his own jokes.

 Therefore, while you were shooting “Osuofia in London,” did you have to improvise some of your lines, or did you stick to the script?

-I think I might have tried to stick to the script but, as I said, some of it was last minute so it may have been just along the same lines.
-I don’t think it was all meant to be improvised.
-It’s not just about being stuck on the exact wordings, but it’s much more about the emotions and plot.
-You know, doing things how they wanted it.
+I think I tried to stick to the script but, as I said, some of it was last minute so it may have been just along the same lines.
+I don’t think it was all meant to be improvised but we didn’t need to be stuck on the exact words.
+It was much more about the emotions and plot.

 Between the Nollywood and the British experiences, which one do you prefer in terms of what you have just described?